Skip to main content

 Dispatch as Worker (Multi-Agent)

 When starting /coder or /agent, all custom agents are automatically registered in the multi-agent orchestration system.
-The orchestrator LLM can then dispatch them via <agent_call>:
+The LLM orchestrator can then dispatch them via <agent_call>:

 <agent_call agent="devops-senior" task="Configure CI/CD pipeline with GitHub Actions" />

-What the Worker Receives
+What the worker gets

-When dispatched, the CustomAgent executes with:
+When dispatched, CustomAgent runs with:

 1